NationalGenomicsInfrastructure/ngi_reports/data/report_templates/project_summary.md

 a number of standardised bioinformatics quality control checks are performed before delivery.
 These include checking the yield, sequence read quality and cross-sample contamination.

+### Data Analysis
+When Best Practice analysis is applicable, information about the pipeline that has been used (version etc.) can be found in the corresponding MultiQC report.

 ### Accredited workflow

 Library preparation